'It was just like Christmas morning'

-Student helpers: Members of the Pediatric Education and Dental Outreach Club include, from left (front row), Colleen Lacombe-Senecal, Carrie Wanamaker and Tom Lagree; (back row) Christen Carute, Kelly Burch and Andy Winslow.
+Student helpers: Members of the Pediatric Education and Dental Outreach Club pose for a photo.
+They are, from left to right (front row), Colleen Lacombe-Senecal, Carrie Wanamaker and Tom Lagree; (back row) Christen Carute, Kelly Burch and Andy Winslow.
 The University at Buffalo School of Medicine students and PEDO club members raised more than $2,000 at a bake sale to help a family displaced by a house fire.

 When a family in Buffalo, N.Y. lost their belongings in a house fire in September, a group of University of Buffalo dental students responded by giving them more than $2,000 in donations.

 "These students are very compassionate men and women.
 And we're so proud of them," said Debbie Licata, outreach coordinator at the University at Buffalo School of Dental Medicine.
 "We pray that what they take out of this experience, they take it back to their practice."